wolfeidau/wolfeidau_site/_posts/2011-05-20-apache-cxf-logging.md

 Configuring logging in [Apache CXF](http://cxf.apache.org) can be confusing at first, in my view this is further compounded by Apache Tomcat's logging architecture.

-When I want to set up logging in a Apache CXF application my basic configuration is:

-In addition to this is required configuration at the operating system level to roll, compress and archive these log file.

 In my cxf based projects the first step is to use the [logging configuration available in 2.2.8 or later](http://cxf.apache.org/docs/debugging-and-logging.html#DebuggingandLogging-UsingSLF4JInsteadofjava.util.logging%28since2.2.8%29).
 This enables you to configure your logger of choice for the entire CXF stack.
 Needless to say I really like this feature as I am not a big fan of java.util.logging as it's configuration is not very intuitive.

 First step is to change all logging in CXF to my logging stack of choice which is [sl4j](http://www.slf4j.org/) and [logback](http://logback.qos.ch/).
 As per the CXF documentation I added a file named _org.apache.cxf.Logger_ in my maven web application project located at _src/main/resources/META-INF/cxf_.
 This file contained just the following string.